TSB Bank (United Kingdom)

 TSB Bank plc is a British retail and commercial bank based in Edinburgh, Scotland.
-It has been a subsidiary of Sabadell Group since 2015.
+It is a subsidiary of Santander UK.

 As of 2025, TSB Bank operates a network of 175 branches.
 TSB was launched on 9 September 2013.
 Its headquarters are located in Edinburgh, Scotland, and it has more than five million customers with over £37 billion of lending and £36 billion of customer deposits.
 The bank was formed from the existing business of Lloyds TSB Scotland plc, into which a number of Lloyds TSB branches in England and Wales and all branches of Cheltenham & Gloucester were transferred, and renamed TSB Bank plc.

 A European Commission ruling that the British government's 2009 purchase of a 43% stake in Lloyds Banking Group counted as state aid made it necessary for Lloyds Banking Group to sell a portion of its business; TSB was divested.
 Post-divestment, TSB offered an initial public offering and was listed on the London Stock Exchange in June 2014.
 In 2015, it was acquired by Sabadell Group.

-On 1 July 2025, it was announced that Sabadell had agreed to sell TSB to Santander UK for £2.65 billion, subject to shareholder and regulatory approval.
+On 30 April 2026, Santander UK acquired TSB from Sabadell for £2.65 billion.